 In 2006 his probation was revoked, the stay of suspension was lifted and he actually was suspended for three years and until he proved his rehabilitation.

-In 2014 Dervais was the subject of a temporary retraining order issued by a San Francisco Superior Court judge for allegedly threatening Uber CEO Travis Kalanick.
+In 2014 Dervais was the subject of a temporary restraining order issued by a San Francisco Superior Court judge for allegedly threatening Uber CEO Travis Kalanick.